zoxpx/pxdocs/content/key-management/ibm-key-protect/_index.md

 Based on your installation method provide the `-secret_type ibm-kp` input argument and restart Portworx on all the nodes.

-## Using IBM Key Protect with Portworx
+## Using IBM key management services with Portworx

 {{<homelist series="ibm-key-protect-uses">}}